-(1) Represents 26 bi-weekly pay periods during the fiscal years ended December 31, 2016, 2017 and 2018, respectively.

-(2) The amounts reported in this column for 2018 represent the aggregate grant date fair value related to the RSAs that were granted as part of the 2018 LTI award and the new hire, promotion, and special retention grants awarded to certain of the NEOs, each computed in accordance with FASB ASC Topic 718.
+- (1) Represents 26 bi-weekly pay periods during the fiscal years ended December 31, 2016, 2017 and 2018, respectively. - (2) The amounts reported in this column for 2018 represent the aggregate grant date fair value related to the RSAs that were granted as part of the 2018 LTI award and the new hire, promotion, and special retention grants awarded to certain of the NEOs, each computed in accordance with FASB ASC Topic 718.
 The amounts in the "Stock Awards" column for prior years include the aggregate grant date fair value related to stock awards granted in each of the years shown, computed in accordance with FASB ASC Topic 718.
 See Note 14 to Consolidated Financial Statements in the Corporation's annual report on Form 10-K for the year ended December 31, 2018, and Note 13 to the Consolidated Financial Statements in the Corporation's annual reports on Form 10-K for the years ended 2017 and 2016 for information regarding assumptions underlying the valuation of equity awards granted in 2018, 2017 and 2016.
 The amounts reported for Mr. Rebelez's and Mr. Cywinski's 2018 performance- and time-based RSUs are calculated based on the probable achievement of the vesting conditions at the time of grant.
-Under FASB ASC Topic 718, the vesting condition.
-Accordingly, there is no grant date fair value below or in excess of the amount reflected in the table above for Mr. Rebelez or Mr. Cywinski that could be calculated and disclosed based on achievement of the underlying market condition.

-(3) The amounts in the "Option Awards" column include the aggregate grant date fair value related to option awards granted in each of the years shown, computed in accordance with FASB ASC Topic 718.
-See Note 14 to Consolidated Financial Statements in the Corporation's annual report on Form 10-K for the year ended December 31, 2018, and Note 13 to the Consolidated Financial Statements in the Corporation's annual report on Form 10-K for the years ended 2017 and 2016 for information regarding assumptions underlying the valuation of equity awards granted in 2018, 2017 and 2016.
+Under FASB ASC Topic 718, the vesting conditions related to Mr. Rebelez's and Mr. Cywinski's 2018 performance- and time-based RSUs are considered a market condition and not a performance condition.
+Accordingly, there is no grant date fair value below or in excess of the amount reflected in the table above for Mr. Rebelez or Mr. Cywinski that could be calculated and disclosed based on achievement of the underlying market condition - (3) The amounts in the "Option Awards" column include the aggregate grant date fair value related to option awards granted in each of the years shown, computed in accordance with FASB ASC Topic 718.
+See Note 14 to Consolidated Financial Statements in the Corporation's annual report on Form 10-K for the year ended December 31, 2018, and Note 13 to the Consolidated Financial Statements in the Corporation's annual reports on Form 10-K for the years ended 2017 and 2016 for information regarding assumptions underlying the valuation of equity awards granted in 2018, 2017 and 2016.
 The amounts reported for Mr. Rebelez's 2018 performance- and time-based NQSOs are calculated based on the probable achievement of the vesting conditions at the time of grant.
-Under FASB ASC Topic 718, the vesting conditions related to Mr. Rebelez's 2018 performance- and time-based NQSOs are calculated based on the probable achievement of the vesting conditions at the time of grant.
-Under FASB ASC Topic 718, the vesting conditions related to Mr. Rebelez's 2018 performance and time-based NQSOs are calculated based on the probable achievement of the vesting conditions related to Mr. Rebelez's 2018 performance and time-based NQSOs are considered a market condition and not a performance condition.
+Under FASB ASC Topic 718, the vesting conditions related to Mr. Rebelez's 2018 performance- and time-based NQSOs are considered a market condition and not a performance condition.
 Accordingly, there is no grant date fair value below or in excess of the amount reflected in the table above for Mr. Rebelez that could be calculated and disclosed based on achievement of the underlying market condition.